 ROB (Remaining On Board) Survey

 Most companies and vessels have routines in place to regularly test and try out emergency equipment.
-However, not much attention is being paid to the quality of fuel being used for emergency equipment like emergency generators, life boat engines and emergency fire pumps.
+However, it appears that not enough attention is being paid to the quality of fuel being used for emergency equipment such as emergency generators, life boat engines and emergency fire pumps.

 Cold Flow Properties